bob1de/hass-apps/docs/index.rst

 Donations
 ---------

-I work on this project in my spare time, as most free software developers do.
+I work on this project in my spare time, as many free software developers do.
 And of course, I enjoy this work a lot.
 There is no and will never be a need to pay anything for using this software.